Tasnim005/Collection/Projects/Verses App/log.md

 - Minor modifications made across the app; no major updates to report.

 ## Resolved Issues
-- All images have been resized to under 500px for improved load performance, with some images added and removed as necessary.
-- In Quotes.html, the button-container position was adjusted, and proper spacing between the text elements was ensured.
-- Landing animations have been implemented across all pages for a consistent user experience.
+- Navbar height and background color have been resolved, with position: sticky applied across all pages for consistency.
+- The button-container in Quotes.html has been moved outside the carousel and placed in a separate section due to positioning difficulties inside the carousel.
+This issue will be revisited in future updates.
-- Background styling for the navbar in Quotes.html has been fixed.
+- Slide transition timing for both index.html and quotes.html has been adjusted for smoother navigation.
-- Spacing issues in the addBookmark section have been resolved.